-There are many mini split systems available from several different manufactures.
+There are many mini split systems available from several different manufacturers.

-Mitsubishi is one such manufacture that is known for its well built units and good warranty.
+Mitsubishi is one such manufacturer that is known for its well-built units and a good warranty.

 Mini split heat pump systems work very well cooling during the summer but can struggle to heat during the winter when the temperature drops too much.